 - Improvement of the competency of an employee: As I said before, in this dynamic industry where customer needs are constantly changing, everyone needs to stay up-to-date to meet those needs.
 Therefore employee training, especially for those who work in tertiary sector businesses and who directly interact with a customer, is significant.

 - Contribute to an employee's productivity and performance levels: Sometimes, employees are quite good at what they do (well, mostly they are).
-However, they can be inefficient in terms of time management and complete tasks you have given them slower than expected.
+However, they can be inefficient in terms of time management and complete tasks you have given them slower than expected, which is why using a reliable and accurate free time clock can help you keep track of their work hours and ensure timely completion of tasks.
+You can also provide employees with the right tools, including browser extensions, so they can perform tasks faster.
+Doing a quick Brave vs DuckDuckGo comparison can help you choose the most suitable browser extension to enhance their productivity and streamline their work process.
 Well, employee training focuses on the productivity improvement aspect as well.

-- Improve Leadership skills: Most of the training programs are also focused on developing an employee's leadership and managerial skills.
+- Improve Leadership Skills: Most training programs also focus on developing an employee's leadership and managerial skills.
 This opens up promotional opportunities for the best among them and keeps them motivated to perform well to get that promotion and not feel stuck at the same place.

 - Benefits that your Company gains: Employee iteration is huge in the industry and training your employees can be a great employee retention strategy you can use in 2022.
 When your company has good employees who can perform well, who are real team players, and managers who show democratic leadership skills, your company's success won't be far away.
 Good employees contribute not only to improvement of external factors such as satisfied customers and good public image.
 They also contribute to the development of the internal infrastructure of the business.
 This leads to better communication among the members, a healthier environment, and a higher focus level on a common goal.